dxc-technology/halstack-client/README.md

 # Halstack Client for JavaScript

-Halstack Client for JavaScript, enables javascript developers to easily work with those APIs implementing the HATEOAS pattern.
-It offers a set of functionalities to facilitate the navigation between hypemedia resources and the access to the information they provide.
+Halstack Client for JavaScript enables developers to easily work with hypermedia-based APIs programmatically.
+It offers a set of functionalities to facilitate the navigation between hypermedia resources and get access to their properties dynamically, based on the JSON:API and JSON Hyperschema specifications.

-Available for Node.js and browsers.
+This SDK is released as a client-agnostic library that can be used in many different types of consumers: browser applications (such as React Applications in combination with Halstack Browser) or backend applications (node.js applications or AWS Lambdas).

 ## Installation